programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 ### Extending ggplot2 with Other Packages

-One of the strengths of ggplot2 is the massive [extensions](http://www.ggplot2-exts.org/) that the community has written.
-With them, you can create [network graphs](https://briatte.github.io/ggnetwork/), [radar charts](https://github.com/ricardo-bion/ggradar), [time series graphs](https://github.com/AtherEnergy/ggTimeSeries)[ridgeline plots](https://cran.r-project.org/web/packages/ggridges/vignettes/introduction.html), and many more.
+One of the strengths of ggplot2 is the massive amount of [extensions](http://www.ggplot2-exts.org/) that the community has written.
+With them, you can create [network graphs](https://briatte.github.io/ggnetwork/), [radar charts](https://github.com/ricardo-bion/ggradar), [time series graphs](https://github.com/AtherEnergy/ggTimeSeries), [ridgeline plots](https://cran.r-project.org/web/packages/ggridges/vignettes/introduction.html), and many more.

 Let's explore an example that showcases how ggplot2 can be extended using additional packages to create more advanced and visually striking plots.
 In this case, we will create a ridgeline plot, also known as a joy plot, which is designed to visualize changes in distributions over time or across different categories.
 Ridgeline plots are particularly effective for comparing multiple distributions in a compact and aesthetically pleasing manner, as they create the impression of a mountain range.